 '''Instead:''' He plays peekaboo with their son after they fall asleep.

-* In "Better Call Saul", Badger realizes he's being set up as part of a drug sting when he notices what clearly look like surveillance vehicles parked nearby, and the customer he's selling to is a little confident in himself.\\
+* In "Better Call Saul", Badger realizes he's probably getting set up as part of a drug sting when he notices what look like surveillance vehicles parked nearby, and the customer he's selling to is a little confident in himself.\\

 '''You'd Expect:''' He'd walk away and go back later for the drugs.\\

-'''Instead:''' Badger being [[TooDumbToLive Badger]], the undercover cop manages to get him to fall for the old "undercover cops can't deny that they are cops when asked directly" urban legend, goes through with the deal, and is promptly busted by the undercover cop.
+'''Instead:''' Badger being [[TooDumbToLive Badger]], the undercover cop manages to get him to fall for the old "undercover cops can't deny that they are cops when asked directly" urban legend.
+So Badger goes through with the deal, and is promptly arrested.